How to Avoid Holes in Your Tufting Fabric (and Fix Them Easily)

 How to do it:

-What fabric should I use for tufting?
+What fabric should be used for tufting?

-Can you repair a torn canvas?
+Can a torn canvas be repaired?

 What if the hole is tiny?